Cycles and Intractability in a Large Class of Aggregation Rules: A Version of Max Cut for Weighted Tournaments

+In combination these two theorems argue that the two components have \emph{independent} effects on computational complexity.\footnote{What is the added value of \emph{orthogonality} to an orthogonal decomposition?
+Consider the force of gravity on a block resting on an inclined plane, decomposed into a first component of force normal to the plane and a second parallel to the plane.
+It is precisely the orthogonality of these two components that guarantees that the first force has zero tendency to make the block slide, while the second has zero tendency to make the block stick; the effects are independent because the components are orthogonal.}

-If we attacked max-$k$OP via brute force search over all ordered $k$-partitions (of the vertex set $V$ of a weighted tournament), then for any fixed $k \geq 2$ we'd find that the number of such partitions grows exponentially in the number $|V|$ of vertices.
-The key idea behind the following Theorem \ref{Thm2} and Corollary \ref{Cor2} is that this search space can be reduced to one of size $\mathcal{O}( |V|^{k-1})$ for \emph{purely acyclic} $\overrightarrow{w} $:
+If we attacked \emph{max $k$-OP} via brute force search over all ordered $k$-partitions (of the vertex set $\overrightarrow{V}$ of a weighted tournament), then for any fixed $k \geq 2$ we would find that the number of such partitions grows exponentially in the number $|\overrightarrow{V}|$ of vertices.
+The key idea in the proof of Theorem \ref{Thm2}.1 is that this search space can be reduced to one of polynomial size $\mathcal{O}( |\overrightarrow{V}|^{k-1})$ for fixed $k$ and \emph{purely acyclic} $\overrightarrow{w} $; part 2 follows from part 1, once we show that the cyclic component may be ignored for the special case of ordered partitions into exactly two pieces.